 Rudy Giuliani is not the first Teapublican to cast doubt on the citizenship and patriotism of President Obama.
 Indeed, Giuliani was speaking at a fundraiser for Governor Scott Walker of Wisconsin when he channeled his inner Angry White Man.
 That would be the same Scott Walker who, when asked after the Giuliani diatribe whether he thought President Obama was a Christian, opined that he “did not know”.

 So Giuliani is not alone when he casts aspersions and launches attacks that are outside the pale (pun intended) of what passes for normal political discourse in America these days.
 If words had an odor, you would have to brace yourself for the stench emanating from Giuliani’s speech.
-But if you listen closely to his words, you will hear the words of a frightened and emotionally shriveled little man who is afraid of the now and terrified of the future.
+But if you listen closely to his words, you will hear the words of a frightened and emotionally shriveled little man who is afraid of the now and terrified of tomorrow.

 Giuliani spoke of President Obama not loving this country like “we do”, saying this in a room with an overwhelming majority of white males.
 He said that President Obama did not grow up like “us” and you can be sure that he wasn’t just referring to the president’s childhood residences in Hawaii and Indonesia.